 - have your public appearance & book signing schedule handy

-- keep your agent’s business cards handy for aspiring writers wanting an introduction
+- keep your agent’s business cards on hand for aspiring writers requesting an introduction

 - bookmark the site for gifts you send to fellow authors, agents and bloggers who supported your book launch